Optional indexed link table structure for heavily used linked fields

 Also interesting to note is that the index definitions for tags 1L and 1l still need to be present in collect.inf. but they won't have matching SQL tables anymore after you cleared the database: even reindexing these indexes from within Designer won't create the index tables but will just reindex the dbo.collect_bt_nt_lrel table instead (which can do no harm).
 So leave the relevant link reference index definitions be, otherwise you'll get Object reference not set to an instance of an object errors in Collections and users won't see any values in the Parts and Part of field groups anymore.

-Reversely linked fields (either internally linked or to a field in a different .inf) have new options on the Linked field properties tab, in the Indexed link properties box.
+Reversely linked fields (either internally linked or to a field in a different .inf) have options for the indexed link table structure on the Linked field properties tab, in the Indexed link properties box.
 Let's assume we have two reversely, internally linked fields in collect.inf: copied_to (cT with linkref tag Ct) and copied_from (cf with linkref tag cF).

 1.Make a backup of your SQL database and your Axiell application files, just in case something doesn't work out right.
-Also note you need a backup to go back to if you'd like to undo this new setup because the new settings and new table structure break compatibility with older versions of Designer and versions of Collections older than 1.11.
+Also note you need a backup to go back to if you'd like to undo this new setup because the relevant settings and indexed link table structure break compatibility with older versions of Designer and versions of Collections older than 1.11.

 2.Mark the Indexed link checkbox on the Linked field properties tab of one of the reversely linked fields.
 Then automatically the checkbox will also get marked for the reversely linked field.
 (This works with deselecting the checkbox too.)

-Note that if the field group to which this field might belong also contains other reversely or hierarchically linked fields, then you are not allowed to mark the Indexed link checkbox for such fields too: only one linked field in a field group may be assigned the indexed link properties.
+Note that if the field group to which this field belongs also contains other reversely or hierarchically linked fields, then you are not allowed to mark the Indexed link checkbox for such fields too: only one linked field in a field group may be assigned the indexed link properties.

 3.When occurrences of the current linked field are displayed in a reversely linked record, Collections needs to know how to sort them because the new table structure no longer saves the occurrence numbers in which data was originally entered, so the preferred sort order (for display only, so you can change it later at will) must be set here.
 So select a Sort field from the drop-down and set the sort Order: do the same for the reversely linked field.
 You can only pick from indexed fields in the same relevant field group.
 For example: